buildscientist/prayertime/README.md

 ```

 ## API
-The PrayTime Go API is fairly simple to use - the user does not need to understand the underlying calculations to use the library.
+The PrayerTime Go API is fairly simple to use - the user does not need to understand the underlying calculations to use the library.

 The PrayerLocale struct is defined as follows: